NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 * Version 2.2.0
 	* NEW: Accessibility changes made to administration screen.
-	* NEW: Shortcode and Block for displaying Terms attached to post.
+	* NEW: Shortcode `staxo_post_terms` and Block for displaying Terms attached to post.

 * Version 2.1.0
 	* NEW: Taxonomy widget upgraded and extended to be able to be invoked as a block.